eleda77/eleda77.github.io/docs/vocab_list.md

 **fusillade** - large number of shots or objects fired or thrown at the same time

+**fusty** - smelling stale, damp, or stuffy; old-fashioned in attitude or style

 ### G {#header-title-7}
 **gaffer** - an old man; a person in charge of others; a boss

+**garderobe** - a lavatory in a medieval building; a wardrobe or small storeroom in a medieval building (who knows which one you'll find when someone shows you a garderobe)

 **gaskin** - the muscular part of the hind leg of a horse between the stifle and the hock (whatever those are (like above the knee))